pyeventsourcing/eventsourcing/docs/topics/domain.rst

 command methods.
 In an event-sourced aggregate, the command methods create new domain event objects.
 The domain events are used to mutate the state of the aggregate.
-By mutating the state of the aggregate via creating and applying domain events, the domain events can be used in future to reconstruct the state of the aggregate.
+By mutating the state of the aggregate via creating and applying domain events, the domain events can be recorded and used in future to reconstruct the state of the aggregate.

 One command may result in many new domain event objects, and a single client request may result in the execution of many commands.
 To maintain consistency in the domain model,